 Many employees may have gone through training and understand your crisis communications plan.
-However, it’s critical to elect one spokesperson to act as the voice of your brand during a crisis.
-Designating a single point of contact will ensure consistent internal and external messaging.
+However, it’s critical to elect one spokesperson to act as the voice of your brand.
+Designating a single point of contact will ensure consistent internal and external crisis management messaging.

 You will also need to keep all of your employees, customers, and suppliers in the loop throughout this process.
 Maintain regular correspondence and keep them updated on any new developments to retain some control over the situation.
 You don’t want them to receive any news from outside sources before first hearing about it directly from you.
-This serves to help preserve their trust in you as well as to quell any possible rumors that could result from a lack of communication.
+Proper crisis communication will preserve their trust in you and keep a lid on rumors.

 How a Crisis Affects Your Business